 Cyclamineus has petals that flare back from the corona.

-Jonquilla has fragrant flowers that appear in clusters of 1 to 5 per stem.
+Jonquilla has fragrant flowers that appear in clusters of one to five per stem.

-Tazetta has fragrant clusters of at least 4 and as many as 20 flowers per stem.
+Tazetta has fragrant clusters of at least four and as many as 20 flowers per stem.

 Poeticus has one fragrant flower per stem with large white petals and a very small brightly colored corona.